Gethe/wow-ui-source/README.markdown

       * Atonement now works with Holy Fire in addition to Smite.

+      * The direct damage portion of Holy Fire can now trigger Evangelism.

       * Power Word: Barrier's cooldown has been increased to 3 minutes, up from 2, and its effect has been reduced to 25%, down from 30%.